justemandleni/custom-e-learning/README.md

 # Custom-e-Learning

 ### Description
-I made this along with seven other artifacts under a contract which commenced in September 2019.
-You are welcome to download this sample.
+Developed this sample along with seven other artifacts under a contract which commenced in September 2019.
+You are welcome to clone/ download this for educational purposes.
 Download this repository, extract its contents then navigate to the <b>'raw'</b> folder within the <b>'hmtl'</b> folder and open <b>'contents.html'</b> using your favorite web browser (Google Chrome, ideally; if possible) to explore the entire solution.